crownstone/website/34-indoor-positioning.md

 To know more details about each of these factors, we recommend you read this [blog post]({{ site.url }}/2020/08/07/how-would-my-home-react-to-me).

-{% include snippets/two-cols-text-img-blue-bg-end img='/images/indoor-positioning/accuracy.jpg' img-alt='accuracy'%}
+{% include snippets/two-cols-text-img-end background="blue" img='/images/indoor-positioning/accuracy.jpg' img-alt='accuracy'%}

 {% include snippets/full-width-container-end %}